-The Phase 3 program will include three additional studies.
-REVIVE Diabetes (TA-302) has completed enrollment and has randomized 390 patients with ED associated with diabetes; REVIVE-RP (TA-303) has commenced enrollment and will randomize up to 375 patients with ED following a radical prostatectomy.
+The Phase 3 program will include two additional studies.
+REVIVE-RP (TA-303) has commenced enrollment and will randomize up to 375 patients with ED following a radical prostatectomy.
 Patients undergo a four-week run-in period followed by 12 weeks of treatment.
 Patients are randomized to placebo or one of two dose levels of active drug.
 The primary endpoints of the study will be the same as those used in TA-301, namely, improvement in erectile function as measured by the Sexual Encounter Profile and the IIEF score.
 Patients are instructed to attempt sexual intercourse 30 minutes after taking avanafil, with minimal restrictions on food or alcohol consumption.
-REVIVE-Diabetes and REVIVE-RP will study two doses of avanafil: 100 mg and 200 mg.
+REVIVE-RP will study two doses of avanafil: 100 mg and 200 mg.